 Amy Fowler, Office of Protected Resources, NMFS, (301) 427-8401.
 Electronic copies of the application and supporting documents, as well as a list of the references cited in this document, may be obtained online at: https://www.fisheries.noaa.gov/permit/incidental-take-authorizations-under-marine-mammal-protection-act.
 In case of problems accessing these documents, please call the contact listed above.

 Start Supplemental Information

 A copy of Point Blue's application and any supporting documents, as well as a list of the references cited in this document, may be obtained online at: https://www.fisheries.noaa.gov/national/marine-mammal-protection/incidental-take-authorizations-research-and-other-activities.
 In case of problems accessing these documents, please call the contact listed above (see FOR FURTHER INFORMATION CONTACT).

 Purpose and Need for Regulatory Action

 This proposed rule would establish a framework under the authority of the MMPA (16 U.S.C.
 1361 et seq.) to allow for the authorization of take of marine mammals incidental to Point Blue's seabird research activities in central California.

 We received an application from Point Blue requesting five-year regulations and authorization to take multiple species of marine mammals.
 Take would occur by Level B harassment incidental to visual disturbance of pinnipeds during research activities and use of research equipment.
 Please see Background below for definitions of harassment.

 Legal Authority for the Proposed Action

-Following is a summary of the major provisions of these regulations regarding Point Blue's seabird research activities.
+Following is a summary of the major provisions of this proposed rule regarding Point Blue's seabird research activities.
 These measures include: